camunda/camunda-docs-manual/site/src/documents/real-life/how-to/chapters/080-cockpit/develop-cockpit-plugin.html.md

 </div>
 ```

-That file provides the actual view to the user.
+This file provides the actual view to the user.

-When deploying the extended camunda webapplication on the camunda BPM platform, we can see the plugin in action.
+When deploying the extended camunda webapplication on the camunda BPM platform, we can see the plug-in in action.

 ## Summary

 You made it!
-In this how to we walked through all important steps required to build a cockpit plugin, from creating a plugin skeleton over defining server-side plugin parts up to implementing the client-side portions of the plugin.
+In this how-to we walked through all important steps required to build a Cockpit plug-in, from creating a plug-in skeleton through defining server-side plug-in parts up to implementing the client-side portions of the plug-in.

 ## Additional resources

 * [sample plugin sources](https://github.com/camunda/camunda-bpm-examples/tree/master/cockpit/cockpit-sample-plugin)

 # Appendix

 ## How client-side plugins work

 <div class="alert alert-info">
-  <strong>Advanced Topic</strong>
+  <strong>Advanced Topic</strong><br>
-  Some experience in <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript">JavaScript</a> development as well as knowledge about <a href="http://angularjs.org/">AngularJS</a> and <a href="http://requirejs.org">RequireJS</a> is beneficial to understand this subsection.
+  Some experience in <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript">JavaScript</a> development as well as knowledge about <a href="http://angularjs.org/">AngularJS</a> and <a href="http://requirejs.org">RequireJS</a> is beneficial to understanding this subsection.
 </div>

-The client-side plugin infrastructure provides extensions to the cockpit core application through views that expose data provided by a plugins' server-side API.
-We quickly expand on how the interaction between a plugin and the camunda webapplication happeness.
+The client-side plug-in infrastructure provides extensions to the Cockpit core application through views that expose data provided by a plugins server-side API.
+We'll quickly elaborate on how the interaction between a plug-in and the camunda webapplication happens.

-A plugin is defined in a `app/plugin.js` file that gets served as static plugin asset:
+A plug-in is defined in an `app/plugin.js` file that gets served as static plug-in asset:

 ```javascript
 ngDefine('cockpit.plugin.myPlugin', [